AnoukSmet/AnoukSmet/README.md

 # Hello there!
 My name is Anouk! 👋
-### I am a Full stack Developer with desire for continuous growth and self-improvement.
+### I am a Full stack Developer, currently working on my final Milestone project!

 📚  Currently immersing myself into the wonderful world of Coding
 👩‍💻  Actively looking for my next challenge